 Although everyone will learn the instrument at their own speed, it is fair to say that learning the Xaphoon will take longer than learning the recorder, but shorter than learning a saxophone.
 Sax players will adapt the quickest, since they already are trained to use reeds and to breathe properly.

-All models of the Maui Xaphoon takes a tenor sax reed, available at any music store.
+All models of The Maui Xaphoon take a tenor sax reed, available at any music store.
 It comes with a #2 1/2 reed, which is a general-strength reed.
 Beginners may wish to try a 1 or 1 1/2 strength reed; experienced sax players may prefer a 3 or 4.
 The ligature is the same as for the Bb Soprano Saxophone.

 The Maui Xaphoon Bamboo Sax and Maui Xaphoon Pocket Sax require more wind pressure than a recorder player is accustomed to.
-You have to use your lip muscles a little differently, too -- essentially the Xaphoon requires same playing skills that a sax player has.
+You have to use your lip muscles a little differently, too––essentially the Xaphoon requires the same playing skills that a sax player has.
 Sax players comment on the shape of the mouthpiece, which is quite different from that of a sax and is primarily responsible for its well-rounded sound.

-It is important to remember that ALL musical instruments have a learning curve, and many before you have happily made the transition, with wonderful results!!
-(See the Xaphoon Stories page for some examples.)
+It is important to remember that ALL musical instruments have a learning curve with wonderful results!!

 Any sheet music written for the soprano recorder (the kind that nearly all elementary school children learn on) can also be used for the Xaphoon.
 The Xaphoon will usually play 2 octaves lower than a recorder, making duets originally written for two recorders sound especially nice when played with one recorder and one Xaphoon.
 We also have provided some sheet music made just for the Xaphoon on this website, which is free to download and print.